Ad-supported interface

 Grassr runs on Supabase and Stripe — the same payment processor used by Shopify, Lyft, and Instacart (PCI-DSS Level 1).
 Your data is encrypted, your schedule is always available, and we take reliability seriously because your business depends on it.

-Free forever.
+$199/yr flat.
 Unlimited crew.
 Auto-charge on completion.
 No per-seat fees.

-Free forever.
+7-day free trial on either plan.
 No ads.
 Run your business from your phone.